India's Navy announces first female pilot in armed forces history

-India on Monday welcomed its first woman pilot in its armed forces history.
+India on Monday welcomed its first female pilot in its armed forces history.

 Sub Lieutenant Shivangi will be given her wings and join naval operations in a ceremony on Monday.